Elena' s AI Blog

 Here are some concrete things that have saved my projects (and my sanity):

-Visual representations keep you honest.
-When you see your “simple app” connecting to twelve different services, you might pause and reconsider.
+Architecture Diagrams Visual representations keep you honest.
+A diagram forces you to see when your “simple app” is connecting to twelve different microservices.
+(See example below)

 graph TD